Learning Outcomes

 - The statutory power of maintenance under s.31 TA 1925 allows trustees to apply trust income for a minor beneficiary’s maintenance, education, or benefit.

-- It applies only if the beneficiary has a vested or contingent interest carrying the right to income and there is no prior interest.
+- It applies only if the beneficiary’s interest (vested or contingent) carries the right to intermediate income and there is no prior interest in the income.

-- Trustees must accumulate any surplus income not applied for the minor beneficiary.
+- Trustees must accumulate any surplus income not applied during minority and may later use accumulations for the minor’s benefit.

-- Upon reaching 18, a beneficiary with a vested or contingent interest becomes entitled to the current income as it arises.
+- At 18, a beneficiary with an income‑carrying interest is entitled to current income as it arises; trustees’ s.31 discretion ceases.

-- Accumulated income vests with the beneficiary at 18 if their interest is vested; otherwise, it is added to capital if their interest remains contingent.
+- Accumulated income is paid out at 18 if the capital interest is vested; otherwise, accumulations are added to capital and paid only if and when the capital interest vests.

-- The statutory powers can be varied or excluded by the trust instrument.
+- The statutory power can be varied or excluded by the trust instrument (for example, postponing income entitlement).

 Key Terms and Concepts